Twenty-two years after surviving breast cancer, I was diagnosed with stage IV inoperable lung cancer. This is my story.

 One of the side effects of this new drug is fatigue, and I find I am taking many long naps.
-Some days I'll get up at eight in the morning, go back to lie down at ten and sleep the entire day away.
+Some days I'll get up at eight in the morning, go back to lie down at ten, and sleep the entire day away.
 This has happened several times.
-I've never been one to take naps, so I'm finding this is little different.
-Apparently one can experience some hair loss on this drug, and I have noticed my hair thinning quite a bit.
+I've never been one to take naps, so I'm finding this is a little different.
+Apparently, one can experience some hair loss on this drug, and I have noticed my hair thinning quite a bit.

 Some of you have asked me how long I'll be on chemo.
-As far as I know I will be on chemo for as long as my body can handle it.
-My oncologist said that I may be on this particular drug for up to nine months.
-After that, who knows.
+As far as I know, I will be on chemo for as long as my body can handle it.
+My oncologist said that I might be on this particular drug for up to nine months.
+After that, who knows?

 Update: June 6, 2014

-Back in March I noticed that I was feeling very depressed and anxious after one of my chemo treatments.
-I had the symptoms of a clinical depression: lack of appetite, nothing tasted good (this can also be a symptom from chemo), no motivation to do anything, not wanting to get out of bed in the mornings, sad and miserable, etc. I also felt anxious in a way I'd never felt before, meaning that I didn't feel comfortable being alone.
-Hubby was sure that everything was due to chemo, and that I'd come around in a few days.
+Back in March, I noticed that I was feeling very depressed and anxious after one of my chemo treatments.
+I had the symptoms of clinical depression: lack of appetite, nothing tasting good (this can also be a symptom from chemo), no motivation to do anything, not wanting to get out of bed in the mornings, sad and miserable, etc. I also felt anxious in a way I'd never felt before, meaning that I didn't feel comfortable being alone.
+Hubby was sure that everything was due to chemo and that I'd come around in a few days.

-Two days later I woke up feeling a bit suicidal.
-Back to emergency I went.
-I saw the same crisis councilor, and she had the doctor prescribe an anti-depressant.
+Two days later, I woke up feeling a bit suicidal.
+Back to the emergency room, I went.
+I saw the same crisis counselor, and she had the doctor prescribe an anti-depressant.
 She sent me home and told me I should try to avoid being alone—that I should try to always be with someone.
 Some days I would ride along with my husband to work and sit in the truck for hours rather than staying at home.
 Talk about feeling like a dog.

 My newest CT scan report from May 20: